serop-ba/CIFAR_MLops/README.md

 After installing necessary packages,run the main.py to train a model and to donwload a test set.AFter that you can start the server using the following command to run the app from project root directory-

 ```
-uvicorn app.main:app --port 5000 --host 0.0.0.0
+uvicorn app.main:app --port 5000
 ```
-And visit **http://0.0.0.0:5000/docs** from your browser.
+And visit **http://127.0.0.1:5000/docs** from your browser.
 You will be able to see swagger.
 From there you can upload an image through *predict* endpoint and then you will get a json response.
 Here you add click on try it yourself and upload a test image from the test directory and get the model's response.

 Use *--reload* argument if you want to change code and see the effect immediately.